-Lenore Braford is the founder, volunteer interim Executive Director, and volunteer Shelter Manager at the Refuge.
+Lenore Braford is the Founder, interim Executive Director, and Animal Care Director at the Refuge.
 Her drive to advocate for populations in need began in middle school when she began worked with children with disabilities.
 That work continues today, but her circle of compassion was widened to include farm animals when she began to question how our society views and treats them during her studies at Oberlin College.

 Nathalie began volunteering at the Refuge in early 2016.
 She has always been an animal-lover and immediately felt right at home at the Refuge.
 Initially, she was an animal care volunteer, but over time her role at the Refuge has diversified.
 She currently helps with guiding tours, landscaping, gardening and various Refuge projects.
 You may find her working on projects with her partner, Rich, who also volunteers.

 As a tour guide, Nathalie enjoys meeting new people, discussing the mission of the Refuge, animal facts and the stories of individual residents.
 She is excited to help others learn about the residents, the impacts of factory farming, and veganism.
 Apart from volunteering at the Refuge, she enjoys spending time with her partner and dogs, photography, hiking and painting.
 One of her favorite sayings is “we must speak for those who cannot speak for themselves.